 Michael and Tyler both have prior experience with Klingon ships and manage to place their first beacon without incident.
 However, on their way to plant the second, they discover the room where Admiral Cornwell and the Klingon spymaster L’Rell are being kept.
 Tyler has a Post Traumatic breakdown when he encounters his torturer L’Rell forcing Michael to leave him with an injured Cornwell.

-The mark of a good show is that it never uses corny tropes but that it does so entertainingly and in a way that makes sense.
+The mark of a good show is not that it never uses corny tropes but that it does so entertainingly and in a way that makes sense.
 Michael is forced to sneak onto the vast Klingon bridge.

 Of course she knows what the Klingons are saying because…of her universal translator in her classic handy-dandy Star Trek communicator.
 It’s a nice nod and introduction to that bit of classic Trek which was really just away of having to avoid subtitles for every alien.